Firm Profile > Latham & Watkins > London, England

 - Mining and minerals

-- Regulatory investigations and corporate crime
+- Regulatory investigations and corporate crime (advice to corporates)

 - Bank lending: investment grade debt and syndicated loans

 - Life sciences and healthcare